mvolkmann/blog/src/rust.md

   title="Rust Playground">

-All of the code must be entered in a single editor pane, simulating all of it being in a single file.
+All of the code must be entered in a single editor pane, simulating being in the single source file `main.rs`.

 Press the ellipsis after the "RUN" button to open a popup with the following options: